ameliahelland/course-dbt-2023/greenery/week4.md

 **Question 5:** *Which steps in the funnel have largest drop off points?*

 **Answer:** *The cart dropoff rate is the greatest.
-This means that there are way more product pageviews than total products added to cart.*
+This means that there are way more product pageviews than total products added to cart.
+See a product performance dashboard with a funnel diagram (and dropoff statistics) here: https://app.sigmacomputing.com/corise-dbt/workbook/Greenery-Product-Performance-46CgcCO0CfdzldPoOLFUsb*

 **SQL:**